Trine Rein

-Trine Rein is an American-Norwegian singer.
+Trine Rein (born November 11, 1970) is an American-Norwegian singer.
 Her album sales have exceeded more than a million records.
-She was born in San Francisco in 1970, and is married to Norwegian adventurer Lars Monsen.

-Biography
+Career

 Debut

 Trine Rein released her first solo album in 1993, Finders, Keepers.
 It peaked at the top of the Norwegian album chart for five weeks.
 But as she was almost unknown before the release, it took her 14 weeks to finally be the most popular album in Norway.
 And due to the extensive foreign press coverage of the Olympic Winter Games in Lillehammer February 1994, her album was soon a hit in Japan as well.
 At one time she topped 16 different Japanese radio station charts simultaneously.
 Due to this popularity and interest on the Japanese isles, almost two-thirds of the more than 600,000 albums sold of her first album were bought by Japanese fans.

 Rein has released two successful singles.
 The first came with her debut album, called "Just Missed the Train", and has become Rein's trademark song, exposing her great singing ability.
 The song has later been covered by child star actress Danielle Brisebois (who wrote the song with Scott Cutler), Estonian Eurovision participant Maarja-Liis Ilus, American Idol winner Kelly Clarkson, and a pre-American Idol Carly Hennessy (a.k.a.
 Carly Smithson), among others.